-The Seattle/Puget Sound High-Tech/Flex market has proven resilient to the COVID-19 pandemic market shifts.
-Tech firms have demonstrated a continued investment in the Puget Sound area, pre-leasing nearly two-thirds of all office construction scheduled to be delivered by 2022.
+The Seattle/Puget Sound High-Tech/Flex market has been resilient throughout the COVID-19 pandemic market shifts.
+Tech firms have demonstrated a continued investment in the Puget Sound region and pre-leasing nearly two-thirds of all proposed tech flex office structures at the start of construction.
 E-commerce, cloud services, computer technology, software development, and artificial intelligence, among other tech sub-sectors, are expected to lead the growth and transformation of the world's economy.
-Tech firms will continue to drive development and in-migration of talent to Seattle/Puget Sound as the region resumes its upwards trajectory.
+Tech firms will continue to drive the development and in-migration of talent to Seattle/Puget Sound as the region resumes its upwards trajectory.

-High-Tech/Flex Properties have been in high demand during the COVID-19 pandemic for research and development spaces.
+High-Tech/Flex Properties remained in high demand during the COVID-19 pandemic for research and development spaces.
 Major tenants such as Facebook, Amazon, Apple, Oracle, Microsoft, and Google are leasing substantial high-tech flex properties.
-Limited rental space options in Seattle downtown CBD area have prompted life science firms to expand into the suburban submarkets of Redmond and Bothell, where lab spaces are both affordable and available.
+Limited rental space options in the Seattle downtown CBD area have prompted life science firms to expand into the suburban submarkets of Redmond, Bothell, and a portion of South King County, where lab spaces are both affordable and available.

-As a segment of the broader industrial market, the Flex Tech market also has experienced value increases based upon sales from a general standpoint.
-In addition, recent patterns continue to reflect high-quality properties at or near full occupancy with credit-rated tenants, which stand in contrast to the general Tech Flex population.
+As a segment of the broader market, the Flex Tech market has also experienced value increases based upon sales from a general standpoint.
+In addition, recent pattern reflect high-quality properties at or near full occupancy with credit-rated tenants, contrasting the general Tech Flex population.

 The Puget Sound area is among the top commercial markets targeted by investors.
-The ongoing constructions related to the renovation and expansion of the Microsoft campus involve approximately 9.2 million square feet of building area.
-Due to lower capital requirements and associated management and maintenance requirements, industrial properties continue to be considered a prime, sought-after real estate investment class.
-From an investment perspective, and as a submarket of the Industrial Sector, Flex Tech property values reflect steady improvement with decreasing vacancies, increasing rents, and lower capitalization rates reflective of the broader Seattle Metro Industrial Sector activity.
-Nationwide, the Seattle/Puget Sound ranks #4 in the high-tech software services and office market rent growth.
+The ongoing construction related to the renovation and expansion of the Microsoft campus involves approximately 9.2 million square feet of building area.
+Due to lower capital requirements and associated management and maintenance requirements, industrial properties are considered a prime, sought-after real estate investment class.
+From an investment perspective and as a submarket of the Industrial Sector, Flex Tech property values reflect steady improvement with decreasing vacancies, increasing rents, and lower capitalization rates, reflective of the broader Seattle Metro Industrial Sector activity.
+Seattle/Puget Sound's ranking has improved from #4 in 2020 to #2 in 2021 for high-tech software services and office rent growth.